EfekTyndall/internship-notes/Praktikumsbericht/Mirai Micropsi BPP Bericht.md

 1. **Initialization:**

-    - Disable collaborative mode to allow for unrestricted robot movement.
+    - Enable collaborative mode for safety.
     - Set motion speed override to 25% for safety and precision.
 2. **Main Processing Loop (Repeat 4 Times):**

-    - Activate the Robotiq gripper.
+    - Activate the gripper.
     - Open the gripper fully.
-    - Move the robot arm to the "Switch Grip Position" at maximum speed with precise stopping.
+    - Move the robot arm to the picking task start position at maximum speed with precise stopping.
-    - Execute an external task or process (identified by `5`).
+    - Execute the picking skill to find the switch.
-    - Close the gripper with specified parameters.
+    - Close the gripper.
     - Move linearly to the "Gripper Offset Position" at a controlled speed with precise stopping.
-    - Jump to the "Switch Bottom Position" at maximum speed with precise stopping.
+    - Move to the placing task start position at maximum speed with precise stopping.
-    - Re-enable collaborative mode for safety.
+    - Disable collaborative mode.
-    - Execute another external task or process (identified by `4`).
+    - Execute the placing skill to slot in the switch to the bracket
-    - Disable collaborative mode to continue with unrestricted movements.
+    - Enable collaborative mode
     - Open the gripper to release any held object.
-    - Return the robot arm to the "Home Position" at maximum speed with precise stopping.
+    - Return the robot arm to the home position at maximum speed with precise stopping.
-3. **Cleanup and Reset:**
+3. **Reset:**

     - The loop concludes after 4 iterations, ensuring the sequence is repeated the specified number of times.
-    - The program may end or transition to other tasks not detailed in this script.

 ### Pseudocode